ECU Health and the Brody School of Medicine

 Who approved the JOA?

-The JOA between Vidant and ECU was approved by the ECU Board of Trustees on Nov.
+The JOA between the health system and ECU was approved by the ECU Board of Trustees on Nov.
 12. This was the first step in the approval process.
-The Pitt County Board of Commissioners, Vidant Medical Center Board of Trustees, Vidant Health Board of Directors and the UNC Board of Governors will also review the JOA in the near future.
+Subsequently, the Pitt County Board of Commissioners, Vidant Medical Center Board of Trustees, Vidant Health Board of Directors and the UNC Board of Governors also reviewed the JOA.

 What is the vision and future for ECU Health?